todogroup/ospo-career-path/module5/README.md

 ### OpenChain

-The [OpenChain Project](https://www.openchainproject.org/) is an industry standard for the key requirements of a quality open source compliance program.
+The [OpenChain Project](https://www.openchainproject.org/) ISO 5230 is the International Standard for the key requirements of a quality open source compliance program.
 The project provides a specification and certification program regarding supply chain exchanges of source code, build scripts, license copies, attribution notices, modifications notices, SPDX data and other materials open source licenses governing a software deliverable may require.

 Additionally, the project provides a set of curriculum, as well as a free [assessment tool](https://www.openchainproject.org/get-started/conformance) that can help your organization determine what areas can be improved to help your own open source compliance.